The vision for the composition of Peninsula News and subsequently the other Central Coast Newspapers’ papers, was unique in a number of respects.

 This was in contrast to continuing stories that highlight the occurrence of crime, the more negative elements of the community and a spectator mentality, rather than encouraging participation in controlling the community’s own destiny.

-The paper actively encourages all groups and individuals on the Peninsula to contribute their news, opinions and items of interest for publication.
+The papers actively encourage all groups and individuals on the Central Coast to contribute their news, opinions and items of interest for publication.

 To qualify for publication, articles must have specific relevance to the postcode areas covered by each newspaper.